Jump to section:

 Pre-Proposal

-A pre-proposal (sometimes called a white paper, letter proposal, letter of intent, preliminary proposal, pre-application, or concept paper) is a short description of the proposed project.
+A pre-proposal (sometimes called a white paper, letter proposal, Rough Order of Magnitude (ROM), letter of intent, preliminary proposal, pre-application, or concept paper) is a short description of the proposed project.
 Usually, the purpose of a pre-proposal is to inform and interest the potential sponsor in the project, resulting in a request for a more detailed formal proposal.
 If the sponsor requires an institutional official to sign or submit the pre-proposal, please contact Sponsored Projects Services early in the preparation process to determine if the pre-proposal should be routed through UAccess Research subject to Internal Deadlines for Proposal Routing.

 A pre-proposal must be routed through UAccess Research for institutional approval prior to submission if it: